JujuAdams/Vinyl/docs/5.0/Pitch.md

 Sets the pitch of [voice or label](Terminology).

-If an instance is specified, the instance pitch is set.
+If a voice is specified, the voice pitch is set.
 This pitch is independent of, for example, label pitch and asset pitch.

 If a label is specified, the pitch for the label is set.
-This will immediately impact all current instances assigned to that label, and will impact future instances too.
+This will immediately impact all current voices assigned to that label, and will impact future voices too.

 #### **Example**